guilhermevrs/personal-website/content/english/blogs/pitfalls-in-scrum-teams/index.md

 ## 🐵 Pitfall 3: Blindly following the frameworks

 Perhaps, the last pitfall is an effect of the naming we use. _Sprint_, _Velocity_ and _Story Points_ give a notion of competition.
 Like you were competing with other scrum teams.
 And it's not only about the terms, but roles and ceremonies as well.
-I mean, daily stand-up is not only to get out of your chair once per day :joy:
+I mean, daily stand-up is not only to get out of your chair once per day 😂

 How many times have you said the magical "Yesterday I did that, today I will continue doing that and I am not blocked" and immediately stop listening to the others?
 Or spending an hour talking about what went well and what could be improved, so that in the end, you have a list of action items that nobody follows?
 Without understanding why the framework is the way it is, how can't you say you are not like the monkey in the cage?
 Or worse, after unpleasant experiences, simply get to the conclusion that the framework is "broken" and it doesn't fit to your team.